danieljwilson/MADE/docs/pages/folder-structure.rst

 3_1_inputs
 -----------
-Refers to the tools used to capture information.
+Refers to the tools used to capture information, including:

-This includes:
 - Experiment code
     * including all assets (e.g. photos)
 - Questionnaires